stakeflow/network-registry/TUTORIAL.md

 #### Step 4: Create a pull-request containing your updated data.

-#### Note: You can see an example of filling the validator data for Autonity Piccadilly testnet [here](https://github.com/stakeflow/network-registry/tree/main/autonity-piccadilly-testnet/validators/0x5E17e837DcBa2728C94f95c38fA8a47CB9C8818F).
+#### Note: You can see an example of filling the validator data for Autonity Bakerloo testnet [here](https://github.com/stakeflow/network-registry/tree/main/autonity-bakerloo-testnet/validators/0x0E845E24b33d5eb6FbB7d779408aeD970cf083BD).